exasol/postgresql-virtual-schema/doc/extension_store/README.md

 ## Installation Process

 1. If no other VS uses this adapter / adapter was not installed before:
-    1. Ask user to enter values for all parameters with `scope=adapter`
+    1. Ask user to enter values for all parameters with `scope=configuration`
     1. If `licenseAgreementRequired=true`: show the license and asks user to agree
-    1. Download all artifects in the `bucketFsUpload`
+    1. Download all artifacts in the `bucketFsUpload`
-    1. Upload the artificats to BucketFS, using the specified path names
+    1. Upload the artifacts to BucketFS, using the specified path names
     1. Run the `create.adapter` SQL statements
 1. Ask user to enter values for all parameters with `scope=connection`
 1. Run the `create.connection` SQL statements.